Publish Data Sources and Workbooks

 View and Save capabilities set to Allowed on the project into which you publish.

 If you use Tableau Desktop and are not sure whether you can publish to a server, or you are having trouble publishing, see your Tableau administrator.
-If you’re an administrator, see Content Access and Ownership(Link opens in a new window) in the Tableau Server help (or the Tableau Online version(Link opens in a new window)) for more information about site roles and permissions.
+If you’re an administrator, see Content Access and Ownership(Link opens in a new window) in the Tableau Server help (or the Tableau Cloud version(Link opens in a new window)) for more information about site roles and permissions.